 Click the Apply button …

 A list of all selected plugins will display in the Delete Plugins screen.
-Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you would like to go ahead and remove all of the plugins listed …
+Click on “click to view entire list of files which will be deleted” to review all the plugin files that you are about to delete, or click on the Yes, Delete these files button if you are sure that you want to proceed to the next step and remove all of the selected plugins …

-As well as the methods shown above, you can use Free and Premium WordPress plugins that let you manage your WordPress plugins.
+In addition to the methods shown above, you can use WordPress plugins to manage your WordPress plugins.

 Health Check & troubleshooting